gaoyang23nj/mUAV_MEC/README.md

 [VaryingLkallAlgs.m](https://github.com/gaoyang23nj/mUAV_MEC/blob/main/VaryingLk/VaryingLkallAlgs.m) ealuates the performance of various schemes with varying L_k (i.e., the size of task-input data).

+## Case Study Experiment
 [CaseStudy](https://github.com/gaoyang23nj/mUAV_MEC/tree/main/CaseStudy) provides a case study about the optimization variables change with iteration.
+It can provides the update about optimizing trajectories, the update about the objective function.